The sharp-interface limit of the matrix-valued Allen--Cahn equation: Introduction

 \subsection{Background}

-The sharp interface limit in variational dynamics is a classic topic in partial differential equations and geometric analysis.
-The most representative scalar model is the Allen–Cahn equation
+The sharp-interface limit in variational dynamics is a classical topic in partial differential equations and geometric analysis.
+The scalar Allen--Cahn equation

-with the standard double‑well potential $F(u):=\frac{1}{4}(1-u^2)^2$.
-As \( \ee \to 0 \), the solution approaches a two‑phase separated state, and the interface between phases evolves by mean curvature flow \cite{Evans1991,Evans1992,Ilmanen1993,Soner1997}.
+with the standard double-well potential \(F(u)=\frac14(1-u^2)^2\), is the prototypical model.
+As \(\ee\downarrow0\), solutions approach a two-phase state, and the separating interface evolves by mean curvature flow.
+The corresponding level-set and viscosity-solution formulations of mean-curvature motion were developed in \cite{Chen1991,Evans1991}, and the convergence of Allen--Cahn type equations to mean-curvature motion was studied in \cite{Evans1992,Ilmanen1993,Soner1997}.

-Keller, Rubinstein, and Sternberg extended this framework to the vector-valued case \cite{Rubinstein1989fast,Rubinstein1989reaction} ($u:\o\times(0,T)\to\rk$), for which the zero set of potential \( F(u) \) consists of two disjoint smooth manifolds $N^\pm\subset \rk$.
-Through formal asymptotic analysis, they argued that the limiting behavior should include both the mean curvature motion of the interface and the harmonic map heat flow within the bulk phases towards \( N^\pm \).

-However, establishing a rigorous mathematical limit in this vectorial setting-the Keller–Rubinstein –Sternberg problem-poses significant difficulties.
-When the potential wells \( N^\pm \) are non-trivial manifolds in $\rk$, the boundary conditions on the limiting interface become highly intricate, and the dynamics of the bulk phases and the interface exhibit coupling at the \( O(\varepsilon) \) scale \cite{Rubinstein1989fast,Rubinstein1989reaction}.
-The strength of this coupling is dictated by the geometric properties of the potential $F$ (see Section 2.1 and \cite{Fei2023,Lin2012}).
-In the fully minimal pairing case (e.g. the scalar Allen–Cahn model or the isotropic–nematic phase transition in liquid crystals \cite{Fei2015, Fei2018}), the interfacial energy density is constant throughout the evolution and the dynamics of the two phases are essentially decoupled.
-In contrast, the partial minimal pairing case gives rise to a non-trivial coupling effect, as the interfacial energy density depends on the limiting values of the bulk phases.
-This coupling is one of the primary obstacles in analyzing the Keller–Rubinstein–Sternberg problem.
+Keller, Rubinstein, and Sternberg extended this picture to vector-valued order parameters \cite{Rubinstein1989fast,Rubinstein1989reaction}.
+In their setting the zero set of the potential consists of two disjoint smooth manifolds \(N^\pm\subset\rk\).
+Formal asymptotic expansions predict a coupled limiting system: the interface moves by mean curvature, while the two bulk phases evolve by harmonic-map heat flow into \(N^\pm\).
+The rigorous justification of this prediction is the Keller--Rubinstein--Sternberg problem.
+Related elliptic and harmonic-map aspects of phase transitions with higher-dimensional potential wells were studied in \cite{Lin2012,Lin2019}.
+A main difficulty is that, when the wells are non-trivial manifolds, the interfacial energy may depend on the limiting traces of the bulk maps.
+In the fully minimally paired case this dependence is absent, whereas in the partially minimally paired case it produces a genuine coupling between the interface and the bulk dynamics \cite{Fei2023,Lin2012}.
+The notions of fully and partially minimally paired potentials are recalled in Definition \ref{def:minimal-connection}.

-In \cite{Fei2023}, Fei, Lin, Wang and Zhang systematically studied the dynamic sharp‑interface limit of the matrix‑valued Allen–Cahn equation, which constitutes a matrix‑valued version of the Keller--Rubinstein--Sternberg problem (see also \cite{Wang2019} for this model):
+Matrix-valued Allen--Cahn type models and their interface dynamics have also appeared in numerical and asymptotic studies; see, for instance, \cite{Wang2019}.
+Fei, Lin, Wang, and Zhang \cite{Fei2023} systematically studied the dynamic sharp-interface limit of the matrix-valued Allen--Cahn equation